Rynchodon/SpaceEngineersPluginLoader/Readme.txt

 Install
 =======
-Download SEPL_win64_installer.zip, open it and run SetupSEPL.msi A shortcut to Plugin Manager will be placed on your desktop and in the start menu.
+Download SEPL_win64_installer.zip, open it, and run SetupSEPL.msi A shortcut to Plugin Manager will be placed on your desktop and in the start menu.